Kids don’t know how to handle disappointment. Is it because you never let them experience it? Stop saving your kids!

-Not too long ago I got a phone call from another parent.
+Not long ago I got a phone call from another parent.
 You see, the fifth grade classes at school had been in a stiff competition to get first choice of t-shirt color for the big end of the school year bash.

 You might think that my child lost the competition, but that wasn’t the issue.
 Actually, his class won.
 And that was the problem.

 Every single kid in our 11 year old’s class chose pink as their t-shirt color.
 Every single kid except for our child, that is.
 He does not enjoy wearing pink, so when the class mom asked if anyone was unhappy with the choice of pink, he raised his hand.

 The class mother was kind enough to call me to offer our child his own personal t-shirt of a different color so that he wouldn’t be uncomfortable wearing pink.
-And that’s when I told her that our family policy is we don’t save our kids from disappointment.
+And that’s when I told her that our family policy is that we don’t save our kids from disappointment.